NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 $\bar{v}=\frac{1}{\lambda}=\frac{f}{c}\Rightarrow \frac{1}{\lambda}=RZ^{2}\left ( \frac{1}{n_{1}^{2}}-\frac{1}{n_{2}^{2}} \right )=\frac{13.6Z^{2}}{hc}\left ( \frac{1}{n_{1}^{2}}-\frac{1}{n_{2}^{2}} \right )$

-If electron falls from n2 to n1, then the number of spectral lines emitted is given by
+If an electron falls from n2 to n1, then the number of spectral lines emitted is given by

 $N_{E}=\frac{\left ( n_{2}-n_{1}+1 \right )\left ( n_{2}-n_{1} \right )}{2}$

-If electron falls from nth orbit to ground state (i.e n2=n and n1=1), then number of spectral lines emitted $N_{E}=\frac{\left ( n(n-1) \right )}{2}$
+If an electron falls from the nth orbit to ground state (i.e n2=n and n1=1), then the number of spectral lines emitted $N_{E}=\frac{\left ( n(n-1) \right )}{2}$

 The frequency of any line in a series in the spectrum of hydrogen-like atoms corresponding to the transition of an electron from (n + p) level to the nth level can be expressed as a difference of two terms.